Library Reflection

 The type index comes from the Quote library and represents a countable variable type.
 The rest of formula's definition should be old hat by now.

 The quote tactic will implement injection from Prop into formula for us, but it is not quite as smart as we might like.
-In particular, it interprets implications incorrectly, so we will need to declare a wrapper definition for implication, as we did in the last chapter.
+In particular, it wants to treat function types specially, so it gets confused if function types are part of the structure we want to encode syntactically.
+To trick quote into not noticing our uses of function types to express logical implication, we will need to declare a wrapper definition for implication, as we did in the last chapter.

 Now we can define our denotation function.